cristhoz/grunt-base-project/README.md

 ##Run register taks

 ##Changelog
 ###2.0.0
+February 23, 2016

 * Multiple sprites images create.
 * SVG icons convert in Webfont.
 * Compass is supported.
+* New folder structures in SCSS files
+* Autoprefixer is supported.
 * Is modify Grunt.js:
   * Files and folders are organized for this version.
   * The automatic loading for tasks and registers is developed.